junxit/us-congress-bills-112/metadata.md

 - 2011-12-01 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 246.
 - 2012-12-17 — Passed Senate without amendment by Unanimous Consent. (consideration: CR S8086-8087; text as passed: CR S8087)
 - 2012-12-17 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.(consideration: CR S8086-8087; text as passed: CR S8087)
+- 2012-12-18 — Message on Senate action sent to the House.
+- 2012-12-18 — Received in the House.
+- 2012-12-18 — Referred to the House Committee on the Judiciary.